 The two-year Master's program Computational Linguistics is a research-oriented program.
 It is designed to provide more in-depth skills in specialized subjects building on the contents of a B.Sc. in Natural Language Processing or a related field.
 The program is characterized by an emphasis on team work, laboratory work and research skills.

 The M.Sc.
 Computational Linguistics is ideal for students with a background in Computer Science and Linguistics who want to study in an interdisciplinary, innovative environment.

 Students can focus on one of the following areas by choosing specific elective courses:

 The complete information on the admission process, required knowledge of English, and the criteria for the assessment of professional suitability can be found in the admission regulations.

-For the winter semester (until July 15) and for the summer semester (until January 15)
+For the winter semester (between mid-June and July 15) and for the summer semester (between mid-December and January 15)